IBM/aspera-cli/docs/README.erb.md

 ```

 * `--id=ALL` (case sensitive) will download all packages
-* `--once-only=yes` keeps memory of any downloaded package in persistency files located in the configuration folder.
+* `--once-only=yes` keeps memory of any downloaded package in persistency files located in the configuration folder
-* `--lock-port=12345` ensures that only one instance is started at the same time, to avoid collisions
+* `--lock-port=12345` ensures that only one instance is started at the same time, to avoid running two downloads in parallel

 Typically, one would execute this command on a regular basis, using the method of your choice: